jwplayer/jwplatform-docs/docs/jw-showcase/web/jw-showcase-for-web.md

 ## Configure Your App

-1. In a text editor, open **/app/config.json** from the JW Showcase folder.
+1. In a text editor, open **app/config.json** (compiled) or **config.json** (precompiled) from the JW Showcase folder.
 2. Replace the value for `player` with the eight-digit player ID that you copied from your dashboard.
 3. Replace the value for `featuredPlaylist` with the ID for the playlist that you want to feature in your Showcase.
-4. Replace the values for `playlist` with the IDs for the additional playlists that you want to appear in your Showcase.
+4. Replace the values for `playlists` with the IDs for the additional playlists that you want to appear in your Showcase.
 These playlists will appear in your Showcase in the order in which they are listed.
 5. (Optional) Use the following code example and table to customize other properties to match your brand.

 !!!tip